 - In a small saucepan, combine the cocoa, flour, salt and remaining sugar.
 Gradually whisk in milk.
 Bring to a boil, stirring constantly.
 Cook and stir 1-2 minutes longer or until thickened.
 Stir in butter.
 Transfer to a large bowl.

 - Stir a small amount of hot mixture into egg yolks; return all to the bowl, stirring constantly.
 Add vanilla; cool slightly.

 - In another large bowl with clean beaters, beat egg whites until stiff peaks form.
 With a spatula, stir a fourth of the egg whites into chocolate mixture until no white streaks remain.
 Fold in remaining egg whites until combined.

 - Transfer to prepared dish.
 Bake at 350° for 40-45 minutes or until the top is puffed and center appears set.
+If desired, dust with confectioners' sugar.
 Serve immediately.
 Yield: 6 servings.